Skip to content

 Heard at 16 that she was too fat

-Even as a teenager working in Hollywood, Katherine Heigl quickly realized she did not fit the prevailing beauty standards.
+As a teenager, Katherine Heigl worked in Hollywood and quickly realized she did not fit the prevailing beauty ideal.
 “Since I was 16, I’ve been told to lose weight,” Katherine Heigl revealed in a “People” interview.
 “I’ve had personal trainers, nutritionists, and all that stuff since my youth.”
 All aimed at conforming to a norm set by others.
-A behavior that, from today’s perspective, seems completely incomprehensible to her.
+A behavior that she now finds completely incomprehensible.
 “I look at my 16-year-old self and think: That was your peak.
 What were they complaining about back then?
 It’s bizarre.
 Hollywood is bizarre.”

 Also interesting: Megan Fox reveals: “There was never a point in my life where I loved my body”